Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 of the 2001 game, which ended with Deathshead's defeat, but things don't that well here.

 The attack is a disaster.
-Blazko is among the soldiers that make it to the shore, and his unit makes significant progress into the fortress before they end up falling in a locked chamber where Deathshead and a bunch of supersoldiers capture them.

-After a few very unpleasant scenes, the survivors manage to escape just as the room they're in explodes.
-Blazko gets hit in the head by a large piece of shrapnel.
+Deathshead kills most of B.J.'s unit and leaves the rest of them to die in a deathtrap.
+The survivors manage to escape just as the room they're in explodes, but the explosion buries a large piece of shrapnel in Blazko's brain.
 He washes ashore somewhere in Poland, catatonic, and since no one knows who he is, gets sent to an asylum.
 He spends the next 14 years there slowly recovering, with nearly no motor function, slipping in and out of comas.

 A Nazi attack on the asylum in 1960 gives him the impulse he needs to complete